itfanr/ros2-wiki/Roadmap.md

 ### Beta 3 (September 13th, 2017)
 Additions and changes to the following feature list will occur as time progresses.

-- Windows and OSX packages
+- Parameters in C
+- Feature parity in Python with execution model, wait-for-service, ros2 param
+- Time: simtime, C++, Python
-- Provide catkin API through an ament package
+- Progress on migration plan, consider use of catkin API shim
+- IDL file format, consider desired features, suitability of existing formats
-- rclcpp::Time
+- ros_control
+- buildfarm: upstream ROS 2 spec. changes, one machine deployment, CI/devel/PR jobs

+- Exposure of DDS implementation-specific symbols to users
+- Expose logging macros in Python
-- rviz and rosbag native in ROS2
+- rviz native in ROS2
-- Actions in ROS2
-- rosparam
-- parameters in C
-- ros_control, perception, depth camera
-- move_base
+- Support more DDS / RTPS implementations:
-- robot_pose_ekf or robot_localization
+  - OpenSplice
-- Command line static remapping
-- Command line parameters and parameters from a yaml file
-- New documentation platform deployed

 ### Version 1.0 (Dec.
 13th, 2017)

-The feature list for version 1.0 will be filled out as Beta 2 and Beta 3 progress.
+The feature list for version 1.0 will be filled out as Beta 3 progresses.

 ### Future